gravitational/gravity/docs/5.x/monitoring.md

 specify retention policy explicitly go in there.
 The other two policies - `medium` and `long` are intended to store metric rollups and should not be used directly.

-Durations for each of the retention policies can be configured through the Telekube Cluster control panel.
+Durations for each of the retention policies can be configured through the Gravity Cluster control panel.

 ## Rollups